L2W-2021H1/UI-Integration-Cards/Exercises/Exercise2/readme.md

 > Note that for Authorization you have to take the full path including user, organization, element.

-> Note when copying, don't cope the quotes.
+> Note when copying, don't copy the quotes.

 ![alt text](./CurlHeaders.png "CurlHeaders")